top of page

 Still, the case stands as a stark reminder: Kirby died before his legacy was fully acknowledged or financially rewarded.
 His family had to fight even to be seen.

-Jack Kirby’s story isn’t just about one man’s struggle for credit.
-It’s about how entire industries are built on undervalued creative labor, and how contracts can codify that exploitation for decades.
+Jack Kirby’s story isn’t limited to one man’s struggle for credit.
+His experience demonstrates how entire industries are built on undervalued creative labor, and how contracts can codify that exploitation for decades.

 If you’re an artist, writer, or freelancer working under contract: